CartoDB/mobile-sdk/README.md

 ## Requirements

-* iOS 9 or later on Apple iPhones and iPads
+* iOS 9 or later on Apple iPhones and iPads, macOS 10.15 or later for Mac Catalyst apps
 * Android 3.0 or later on all Android devices
 * Windows 10 Mobile or Windows 10 for Windows-based devices